How product managers should define customer personas

 Personas must be as truthful as possible, so it is important to spend time learning as much as possible about your target users.
 What is their role?
 How long have they been in their industry?
 What are their likes and dislikes?
 This information helps you envision a typical user and view your product from their perspective.

-The specific details you need to capture will vary based on your industry, market, and type of product.
+The specific details of your user persona profile will vary based on your industry, market, and type of product.
 Here are the different types of information that can be useful to gather:

-You can use qualitative and quantitative data to inform your research — such as directly interviewing users, reading support tickets, talking to teams who interact with users, and analyzing product usage.
+You can use qualitative and quantitative data to inform your user persona research — including directly interviewing users, reading support tickets, talking to teams who interact with users, and analyzing product usage.

 2. Group your typical users